“We will tell the world our new story”: ICAN conference

-Build a new story and share it with the world is the main challenge in the Derry~Londonderry’s bid to be the first ever UK City of Culture in 2013.
+Building a new story and sharing it with the world is the main challenge in Derry/Londonderry’s bid to be the first-ever UK City of Culture in 2013.
 And these words could also be the perfect leitmotif for those that decide to express themselves through art.

 The conference “Exchange | Connect: Collaborative Arts | Conflict Transformation”, organised by International Culture Arts Network (ICAN) and hosted at The Playhouse, highlights a number of initiatives that make this particular form of vindication.

 In the introduction, Michael Doherty, Director of Peace & Reconciliation Group, explained how well-worn words can provoke emotions that are dangerous and lead to wars and conflicts.
 Art represents the word in its maximum expression, doubly — to attract attention to personal issues (because at the end of a conflict, the worst damages are those that affect people) and to help the population to recover after having suffered that difficult situation.

 An example is the District Six, in Cape Town.
 It is known for the forced removal of its inhabitants by the apartheid regime.
 In 1966, it was declared a white area under the Group areas Act of 1950, and by 1982, the life of the community was over — 60,000 people were forcibly removed to barren outlying areas, with their houses by bulldozers.